 “Lets Get Back To Work” – Barry Lescallett of Stone Eagle Stables (Anne Arundel County)

 “With enough medical explanation we were able to make our boarders understand the need to close, protect our staff to continue taking care of the horses.
 We provided some free care to the horses and a COVID19 recovery package where we offered a $30 credit/week to boarders who will choose to have their horses exercised by our trainer and staff.
 It cost me 10% of my normal revenue but I was able to keep the horses in shape and the boarders happy.” – Florence Germain of AOPF Stables, LLC (Baltimore County)

 As the state of Maryland officially moves into the early phases of Governor Hogan’s COVID-19 recovery plan, we at the Maryland Horse Council and The Equiery want to thank the Maryland horse community for its patience and perseverance.
 These times are tough for all of us but together, we will make it through and become stronger in the process.

-As boarding and lesson facilities begin to open their doors and state parks are accessible once again to trail riders, we urge our fellow equestrians to continue with social distancing, wearing of face masks, washing hands frequently and all other COVID-19 safety recommendations and requirements.
+As boarding and lesson facilities begin to open their doors and state parks are accessible once again to trail riders, we urge our fellow equestrians to continue with social distancing, wearing of face masks, washing hands frequently using more than just sanitize hand gel, and all other COVID-19 safety recommendations and requirements.